 - Tartarus Cave System

-Some caves, like the Cave of Treasures, however, introduce quite a peculiar challenge.
-The cave, which is the parks’ most recent discovery, is located just beyond the Tartarus Cave System in the bluff.
+However, some caves, like the Cave of Treasures, introduce quite a peculiar challenge.
+The cave, which is the park’s most recent discovery, is located just beyond the Tartarus Cave System in the bluff.
 It consists of a three-foot-high entrance and over 70 feet of crawlway passages and tunnels that require cave goers to explore on their hands and knees!
 While it would surely be a breeze for young children, families should opt for another area to explore instead.

-Luckily, not all of the caves and nooks here are complicated, and the area, in general, offers a beautiful look into nature including lush greenery, babbling brooks, and little animals scurrying about.
-Those interested in exploring the caves, but prefer extra guidance, will enjoy the opportunity for a free guided tour.
+Luckily, not all of the caves and nooks here are complicated.
+The area generally offers a beautiful look into nature, including lush greenery, babbling brooks, and little animals scurrying about.
+Those interested in exploring the caves but prefer extra guidance will enjoy the opportunity for a free guided tour.
 The Manitowoc County Parks Department and the Wisconsin Speleological Society provide tours on a volunteer basis.

-When visiting this park, it’s important to plan out your visit and to explore with curiosity but with caution.
+When visiting this park, it’s important to plan out your visit and to explore with curiosity and a little caution.